 In the early night, Adeline went to her sister’s room.
 She entered without knocking.
 They often did that and it never mattered.
 But not today.

 ‘Can’t you knock before coming in?
 Where are your manners?’
-Leontine cried softly in a well-rehearsed low tone seeing the time of night, one that none the less hid a hostility new to both girls.
+Leontine said in a well-rehearsed low tone seeing the time of night, one that none the less hid a hostility new to both girls.

-‘Since when?’, replied Adeline in the same tone of voice.
+‘Since when?’ replied Adeline in the same tone of voice.

-‘Since now if you do not mind!’
+‘Since now if you do not mind.’

 ‘I do not mind.
-I thought we agreed not to knock to save time waiting for ‘come iiiin’, her voice was derisive.
+I thought we agreed not to knock to save time waiting for ‘come iiiin.’
+Her voice was derisive.

-‘From now on manners will matter,’ Leontine replied curtly.
+‘From now on manners will matter,’ Leontine replied.

 ‘Ah?
-Right!
+Right.
 Manners will matter?
 What about your manners?
-I just came in to tell you how disgraceful and pathetic you were today in front of everybody,’ her mouth, face and eyes contorting in all sorts of suggestive grimaces that showed her indignation, contempt and rage.
+I just came in to tell you how disgraceful and pathetic you were today in front of everybody.’
+Her mouth, face and eyes contorting in all sorts of suggestive grimaces that showed her indignation, contempt and rage.

 Leontine replied with a mock expression of disbelief.

 ‘What do you mean by that?’

-‘What do I mean by that?’ she mimicked her sister’s pitch, aping her derisive expression.
+‘What do I mean by that?’
+She mimicked her sister’s pitch, aping her derisive expression.
 ‘Have you gone mad or something?
 What was that deplorable, false, despicable story about you and Andrew in the Arts and Craft Shed at All Saints’?
 Did you really want me to believe it?
 Is that why you invented it?’

 Leontine gave a glance of commiseration to her sister and busied herself by arranging clothes in a drawer with studied care.
 There was a pregnant pause.
-She then turned all of a sudden, darting a spiteful look at Adeline and retorted savagely, ’I invented nothing.
-The idea was for anyone to believe it or not.
+She then turned all of a sudden, darting a spiteful look at Adeline. ’I invented nothing, I’ll have you know.
 I only wanted Andrew to remember it.’

 ‘Then why did you not take this filthy story up with him beforehand?’

 ‘Because he told me it was a secret between us.
 I kept it all this time, waiting for him to mention it.
-It was up to him to come out with it!
+It was up to him to come out with our secret.
 You understand?
 But since both of you have sprung this wonderful news of your engagement on me and mum, it occurred to me to remind him of his promise.
-It looks like he has forgotten that it was ME in the shed, it was me he promised to marry, not you!’
+It looks like he has forgotten that it was ME in the shed, it was me he promised to marry, not you.’

 She started to slam her clothes pell-mell into the drawer, unchecked saliva spraying from her mouth.